A Locally Adaptive Algorithm for Multiple Testing with Network Structure: Introduction

+Moreover, existing structure-adaptive methods (\citealp{Caietal19, LiBar19, Xiaetal19}) primarily focus on leveraging sparsity structures in auxiliary data.
+However, research has shown that other forms of structural information can also significantly enhance inference (\citealp{RoeWas09, Penetal11, LeiFit18, Fuetal19}).
+For instance, \citet{RoeWas09} illustrates the power gains achieved by constructing weights based on signal amplitudes, \citet{Fuetal19} demonstrates the advantages of adjusting for heteroscedasticity, and \citet{Penetal11} highlights the benefits of adapting to hierarchical structures.
+Despite these advancements, most methods typically concentrate on a specific type of structural information.
+Therefore, developing a unified framework that can systematically integrate various types of side information is highly desirable.

+Our contributions are three-fold. {Firstly, LASLA employs a carefully designed distance matrix to characterize the relational knowledge of the $p$-values, providing a principled and generic strategy for integrative inference.
+Secondly, LASLA can leverage various types of structural information by deriving data-driven weights to emulate a hypothetical oracle (\citealp{SunCai07, HelRos19}), resulting in significant power improvement compared to existing methods \citep{RoqVan09, IgnHub20, Caietal20}.
+Lastly, we have developed theory to demonstrate that LASLA asymptotically controls the False Discovery Proportion (FDP) and the False Discovery Rate (FDR) for both independent and weakly dependent $p$-values, while also achieving proven power gain under mild conditions.}

-The article is organized as follows.
-Section \ref{sec:framework} introduces the problem formulation and basic framework.
-Section \ref{method:sec} develops data-driven approaches to constructing weights and determining the thresholds.
-Section \ref{theory:sec} studies the theoretical properties of LATLA in the independent case and illustrates the ranking superiority of the proposed method.
-Section \ref{simulation} presents simulation results that compare the performance of LATLA with competitive methods.
-LATLA is illustrated through an application to genome-wide association studies in Section \ref{sec:application}.
-Proofs and extensions to the dependent scenarios are collected in the Supplementary Material.
+The rest of this article is organized as follows.
+Section \ref{method:sec} presents the problem formulation and provides details on the development of the LASLA procedure.
+Section \ref{theory:sec} investigates the theoretical properties of LASLA in the independent case and establishes its superiority in ranking.
+Section \ref{sec:simulation} presents simulation results comparing LASLA with existing methods.
+In Section \ref{sec:application}, we illustrate LASLA through two real-world applications.
+Additional simulation results, theoretical results for the dependent case, and proofs of the theories can be found in the Supplementary Material.